VainF/Torch-Pruning/README.md

 model_loaded = torch.load('model.pth') # no load_state_dict
 ```

-This example demonstrates the fundamental pruning pipeline using DepGraph.
-Note that resnet.conv1 is coupled with several layers.
-Let's print the resulting group and observe how a pruning operation "triggers" other ones.
+The above example demonstrates the fundamental pruning pipeline using DepGraph.
+The target layer resnet.conv1 is coupled with several layers, which requires simultaneous removal in structural pruning.
+Let's print the group and observe how a pruning operation "triggers" other ones.
 In the following outputs, ``A => B`` means the pruning operation ``A`` triggers the pruning operation ``B``. group[0] refers to the pruning root specified by ``DG.get_pruning_group``.

 ```
 --------------------------------